Belly Buster Helps Shape of Things to Come

-When you are feeling stressed, then perhaps you should just let go and let God.
+When you feel stressed, perhaps you should let go and let God.

 The Flat Belly Diet

-Are you ready to start on a path to a healthier you by shedding some of those extra pounds?
-It is easy to be tempted by promises of rapid weight loss that are held out by some weight loss programs, or offered as a result of diet pills, or other “miracle weight-loss diets.”
+Are you ready to start on the path to a healthier you by shedding some of those extra pounds?
+It is easy to be tempted by promises of rapid weight loss held out by some weight loss programs or offered as a result of diet pills or other “miracle weight-loss diets.”
 There are a few things you should know before you decide on how you will proceed.

-Shrinking an expanding waistline is not only a matter of vanity: Excess belly fat can significantly up your risk of heart disease, the number one killer of women, as well as other dangerous medical conditions.
+Shrinking an expanding waistline is not only a matter of vanity: Excess belly fat can significantly increase your risk of heart disease, the number one killer of women, and other dangerous medical conditions.
 We’re all familiar with subcutaneous fat – the jiggly stuff that makes it hard to zip up your jeans.
-But it’s the visceral fat – the type residing deep inside your belly – that’s so deadly.
+But the visceral fat – deep inside your belly – is so deadly.
 This compact fat, sometimes called “hidden” belly fat, builds up between and around your internal organs.
 Even small amounts can increase your heart disease risk.

-It can also cause metabolic syndrome, a cluster of conditions that include high LDL, the “bad” cholesterol, as well as high blood pressure and high blood sugar, which can progress to type 2 diabetes.
+It can also cause metabolic syndrome, a cluster of conditions that include high LDL, “bad” cholesterol, high blood pressure, and high blood sugar, which can progress to type 2 diabetes.
 A study published in the Archives of Internal Medicine found that in a sample of more than 3,000 people, 46% of overweight women and 22% of normal-weight women had metabolic syndrome, and those who did had 50% more visceral fat.

-Since most of us take measures to eliminate only the fat we can see, how do you get rid of the dangerous stuff hiding inside?
+Since most of us take measures to eliminate only the fat we can see, how do you eliminate the dangerous stuff hiding inside?
 Better yet, is there a way to eliminate both?
 Prevention editors dug into the science and developed a plan that can change your body and protect your health:

-Researchers have discovered that eating fat – a very specific kind – is actually one of the best ways to fight both subcutaneous and visceral belly fat.
+Researchers have discovered that eating fat – a particular kind – is actually one of the best ways to fight both subcutaneous and visceral belly fat.

-A new, cutting-edge study published in Diabetes Care in July 2007 and conducted by scientists at Reina Sofía University Hospital in Córdoba, Spain, placed a group of overweight people on 4-week diets containing the same number of calories but with different ratios of carbohydrate and fat.
-The plan rich in monounsaturated fats prevented the accumulation of both types of belly fat – without additional exercise.
+A new, cutting-edge study published in Diabetes Care in July 2007 and conducted by scientists at Reina Sofía University Hospital in Córdoba, Spain, placed overweight people on 4-week diets containing the same number of calories but with different carbohydrate and fat ratios.
+The plan, rich in monounsaturated fats, prevented the accumulation of both types of belly fat without additional exercise.

 The Stealth Belly Flattener

-The idea that fat can help you slim down isn’t new.
-In 2001, Harvard researchers reported that moderate-fat diets actually produced better weight loss results in the long run than low-fat diets.
-But not until the Spanish study did researchers uncover the notion that a single type of dietary fat targets such a specific area of the body.
+The idea that fat can help you slim down has been introduced previously.
+In 2001, Harvard researchers reported that moderate-fat diets produced better weight loss results than low-fat diets in the long run.
+But only in the Spanish study did researchers uncover that a single type of dietary fat targets such a specific area of the body.

-Monounsaturated fats (MUFAs for short, pronounced MOO-fahs) come from the healthy oils found in plant foods such as olives, nuts, and avocado.
-MUFAs have been linked to overall weight loss in previous studies, including a report published in the British Journal of Nutrition, which found that a MUFA-rich diet helped people lose small amounts of weight and body fat without changing their calorie intake.
-Another report found that a breakfast high in MUFAs could boost calorie burn for 5 hours after the meal, particularly in people with higher amounts of belly fat.
+Monounsaturated fats (MUFAs for short, pronounced MOO-fahs) come from the healthy oils in plant foods such as olives, nuts, and avocados.
+In previous studies, MUFAs have been linked to overall weight loss, including a report published in the British Journal of Nutrition, which found that a MUFA-rich diet helped people lose small amounts of weight and body fat without changing their calorie intake.
+Another report found that a breakfast high in MUFAs could boost calorie burn for 5 hours after the meal, particularly in people with higher belly fat.

 The Way to Eat

-The Flat Belly Diet follows a few basic rules:
+The Flat Belly Buster Weight Loss follows a few basic rules:

-Have a meal every 4 to 5 hours to help control your blood sugar and hunger and keep your metabolism in high gear.
+- Eat often.
+Eat every 4 to 5 hours to help control your blood sugar and hunger and keep your metabolism high gear.

-Sassy water is a great water recipe for people who do not like plain water.
-It is similar to spa water which contains lemon slices, cucumber slices, grated ginger, and spearmint leaves.
+- Drink your water (8 glasses a day) or Sassy Water.
+Sassy water is a great recipe for people who do not like plain water.
+It is similar to spa water, which contains lemon slices, cucumber slices, grated ginger, and spearmint leaves.

+- Ask for help.
 Among people who have lost weight and kept it off, 70% reported having strong social support, compared with only 38% of those who lost and regained weight.
-Recruit others to join you (or encourage you), or sign up for an online support group.
+Recruit others to join you (or encourage you) or sign up for an online support group.

+- Beat emotional eating.
 Keep a food diary, but don’t just record what and how much you eat.
-Journaling about your feelings can help you identify what triggers you to eat and why, so you can break unhealthy habits for good.
+Journaling your feelings can help you identify what triggers you to eat and why so you can break unhealthy habits for good.

 5 Flat Belly Foods

-Eating one serving of any of these foods at every meal will help reduce your accumulation of dangerous belly fat; control your calorie intake and you’ll lose inches and pounds, too–especially around your waistline.
+Eating one serving of these foods at every meal will help control your calorie intake and reduce your accumulation of dangerous belly fat.
+You’ll lose inches and pounds, too–especially around your waistline.

 You can easily fit these MUFAs into the Flat Belly Diet menu plans, but even if you’re not following the diet, you can still enjoy the rich flavor of MUFAs and their numerous health benefits.
 For centuries, these foods and fats have been hard to resist.